BadiaValdes/docs/c#/beginning.md

 Console.WriteLine("Currency : {0:d4}", 23)
 ```

-This formater will add zeros before the number.
+This format will add zeros before the number.
 The amount of zeros is `4` (in this case) - the number, so the final value will be: `0023`

 - Fix decimal places